 4.2.2 Voltage and Frequency

 Direct supply of mains electricity.
-Options for 220- 240 volt 50/60 Hz is to be offered.
+Options for 220 volt to 240 volt 50 Hz/60 Hz is to be offered.
 Performance is to be identical for all options, regardless of the nominal voltage and frequency rating of the appliance.

 4.2.3 Water-pack Freezing Capacity